 Also an institution has the duty to prepare an annual report within six months from the end of the previous accounting period.
-An annual report should specify, in addition to other requirements laid down in another legal regulation governing accounting, other relevant information about the activities and management of the institution, including the amounts provided to members of its bodies (organs), and any amendments to the charter or changes in the membership in bodies (Art.
-416 CzCC).
+An annual report should specify, in addition to other requirements laid down in another legal regulation governing accounting, other relevant information about the activities and management of the institution, including the amounts provided to members of its bodies (organs), and any amendments to the charter or changes in the membership in bodies (Section 416 of the CzCC).